Health

 Context of Evolution

-Social fear and phobias are fear from individuals of one’s own species.
+Social fear and phobias are fear from individuals of one’s species.
 And this fear and phobia can be a result of dominance hierarchies.
-This dominance hierarchies develop on the basis of aggressive encounters between individuals of the same species in which the defeated one becomes fearful and submissive but does not attempt to escape from the situation.
+This dominance hierarchies develop based on aggressive encounters between individuals of the same species in which the defeated one becomes fearful and submissive but does not attempt to escape from the situation.
 The same type of characteristics is found in people suffering from social anxiety disorder where they suffer and fear social situations but do not try to escape or run away from those situations, unlike animal phobia in which there is a fight-and-fight response happening.

 Read: How labels can impact your confidence?